penrose/penrose/tutorial/tutorial-p3.md

 Now we will move onto actually visualizing the vector addition.
 ![no dash addition](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/without_dash.png)

-When we manually add 2 vectors, we add their x values and y values to get the new vector's x,y values.
+When we manually add 2 vectors, we add their x values and y values to get the new vector's x, y values.
 The new vector already has some x, y values chosen by Penrose for optimization, therefore we will need to override the existing values using the `override` keyword.
 (Every vector in a vector space is anchored at the origin, therefore we are only changing the end point of any vector. )

 The x and y values of any vector in our current environment can be accessed using the array indexing syntax of `[0]` for `x` and `[1]` for `y`.